thevickypedia/expose/docs/_sources/README.md.txt

 </details>

 #### Certificate:
-- [`expose`](https://github.com/thevickypedia/expose) uses downloaded certs for SSL handshake.
 - Securing the tunnel requires the certificate chain and the key file.
 - These two files should be saved as `cert.pem` and `key.pem` in either `~.ssh/*.pem` or within `expose` repository.
 - No certs?
-No problem. [`expose`](https://github.com/thevickypedia/expose) still works without certificates.
-The `nginx` sever is configured accordingly.
+No problem. [`expose`](https://github.com/thevickypedia/expose/blob/main/expose/helpers/cert.py) will generate a self-signed certificate and a private key automatically.

 <details>
 <summary><strong>Generate private SSL certificate</strong></summary>